-The 19th edition of Prep Baseball Report's Super 60 Pro Showcase on February 7th, 2021 was Vizual Edge's second year in attendance as the Official Vision Evaluation and Training Technology of PBR.
-Vision plays a critical role in baseball, and with 80% of sensory information being visual, it is important to assess where an athlete's visual skills stand, which is done by measuring the core-six visual skills.
+2022 marked the 20th anniversary of Prep Baseball Report's Super 60 Pro Showcase in which the top draft-eligible players put their skills on display in Chicago.
+Just as the previous two Super 60 events, Vizual Edge was in attendance as the Official Vision Evaluation and Training Technology of PBR, putting all position players through a visual skills baseline assessment.
+Vision plays a critical role in baseball, but there is much more than just 20/20.
+Over 80% of sensory information is visual, thus it is important to assess where an athlete's visual skills stand, which is done through the Vizual Edge online baseline test.

-As we dive deeper into the Vizual Edge metrics, we take a look at the top 5 position-players in each of the core-six visual skill categories and where each measurement impacts a player’s on-field performance.
+As we dive deeper into the Vizual Edge metrics, we take a look at the top 5 position-players in each of the core visual skill categories and where each measurement impacts a player’s on-field performance.
+We also take a look at the visual skill differences in Exit Velocity and Hand Speed metrics provided by Trackman and Blast Motion, respectively.

 The Edge Score is a comprehensive score out of 100 that takes the core-six visual skills into account, providing athletes, parents, coaches and scouts with a benchmark number for assessing an athlete’s overall visual ability.
 In general the higher the Edge Score, the higher chance of athletic success.
 Think of the Edge Score as the 'Sixth Metric' in the standard Five-Tools that make up a ball player.

-The average Edge Score for the 2020 MLB Draft Class was 79.3 (of hitters who completed a Vizual Edge test).
-MLB players we've worked typically show stronger scores, with elite hitters scoring consistently above 87.0 on their Edge Score.
+The average top Edge Score for the 2021 MLB Draft Class was 80.0 (72% of hitters drafted in 2021 completed at least one Vizual Edge test).
+MLB players we've worked typically show stronger scores, with elite hitters scoring consistently above 85.0 on their Edge Score.

 Arguably the most important visual skill in baseball, Convergence relates to a player's ability to focus on a pitch as it approaches the final 15-20 feet to the plate.
 Many top hitters in the MLB have elite Convergence scores, another attribute that helps separate them from average hitters.

 Convergence has also been a skill that is linked to exit velocity.
-The maximum Convergence score on the assessment is 77, and Super 60 position players who scored 57 or above had an average exit velocity of 98.6, compared to 96.4 below that mark.
+The maximum Convergence score on the assessment is 77, and Super 60 position players whose max EV was at/above 100 MPH had Convergence scores 8 points higher than those below that mark.

 Similar to the scoring of Convergence, Divergence is also scored out of 77.
 Generally a more difficult skill compared to Convergence for baseball players, mainly due to the nature of the sport, Divergence focuses on the ability to locate objects from a distance.